Refurbishment of Gestamp offices. Zamudio Technology Park

 Materials used:`Solid wood treated

-Offices of the Gestamp company in the Zamudio Technology Park
+Detail of the office project in the Zamudio Technology Park

 Produced by Trabe interiorismo.
 This is the first of several offices produced for this company, which deals in the production of parts for the automobile market.
 A 1500 square metre property divided into several areas: reception area, general work area and management area, with main office and meeting room.